Mary Scudamore: Life and career

 She was a daughter of Sir John Shelton of Shelton Hall, Norfolk and his wife, Margaret Parker.
-She joined the household of Queen Elizabeth around the year 1567, serving as a chamberer.
+She joined the household of Queen Elizabeth around the year 1567, and was appointed a chamberer of the privy chamber on 1 January 1571.

 Her family reached the zenith of their influence during the reign of Henry VIII, when Mary's grandparents, Sir John Shelton and Anne Shelton were entrusted with the custody of the future queens Mary I and Elizabeth I, in part because Anne Shelton was the aunt of Anne Boleyn.
 Also, Mary's aunt, poet Mary Shelton, was the King's mistress.

 Mary Scudamore married another courtier, the gentleman usher, Sir John Scudamore of Holme Lacy, Herefordshire.
 She married him secretly. and their marriage was revealed early in 1575.
 Elizabeth I was apparently extremely angry that this had been done without her consent, and allegedly attacked Mary, breaking her finger.

 A courtier Eleanor Bridges wrote that Elizabeth was liberal both with blows and evil words to Mary Shelton.
 Eight years later Mary, Queen of Scots, claimed that Bess of Hardwick had told her that Elizabeth had broken Mary Scudamore's finger with a candlestick.